MarianPetlovanyi/winstars-ai-technical-task/README.md

 # winstars-ai-technical-task
-Technical task received from Winstar.ai
+Technical task received from Winstars.ai

 This project focuses on semantic segmentation using computer vision techniques.